ibaaj/WMP-Remote-Control-Server/README.md

 With a web interface, it could control WMP by LAN.

-This project was presented at the "Journée de la Science" at ECE Paris Engineer School in 2011.
+This project was shown at the "Journée de la Science" at ECE Paris Engineer School in 2011.